-While the palace itself is only open to the public a few times a year, you can access the gardens around the palace through a secluded door, which you’ll see if you take a walking tour.
+While the palace itself is only open to the public a few times a year, you can access its gardens through a secluded door, which you’ll see if you take a walking tour.
 The stables, where the horses and coaches are kept, are nearby.
 The street, also called Noordeinde, is known for having the highest density of art in the Netherlands, with many galleries, antiques and art dealers.

 The Peace Palace

 Set between the city and the beach area of Scheveningen, the Peace Palace houses the International Court of Justice, the Permanent Court of Arbitration (PCA), the Peace Palace Library and The Hague Academy of International Law.
 It was originally opened in 1913 as a home for the PCA, a court designed in 1899 to end wars.

 The design of the building was considered too elaborate at first, due to the solemnity of its purpose, but the current brick neo-Renaissance building has a stately grandeur, with an impressive clock tower, arched portals along the front and a steep roof peppered with tiny gabled windows.
 Because it’s a working building, you can visit the grounds and reception area at any time, but tours are more difficult to secure and are based on what events and proceedings are happening on a given day.